How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 How is the dentist arranged in Indonesia?

-- The cost of dental care is considerably lower than in Europe or North America, making Indonesia a destination for dental tourism.
+- The cost of dental care is significantly lower than in Europe or North America, making Indonesia a destination for dental tourism.

 - Public dental care is also available through BPJS, but the quality is limited.